 Becoming the Mayor

 Molly Coston was elected as Mayor of Washougal in November 2017, assuming office on January 1, 2018 for a term of 4 years expiring in December 2021.
 The passage of Proposition 8 changed the form of government to Council/City Manager.
 Council appointed Molly to continue to serve as Mayor in November 2018.
-Mayoral appointment ends at the first meeting in January 2020 at which time the council will appoint a new mayor from among the city council members.
+In September 2020, Councilmember Ray Kutch resigned Position 5, and the Council approved a motion to revert council membership to the standard number of 7.
+At this time, Mayor Coston resigned Position 8 and was appointed to Position 5.
+Then, Mayor Coston was reaffirmed as mayor for the remainder of the biennial term.

 Molly was elected to the Washougal city council in 2005 and served for 6 years.
 During that time, she earned an Advanced Certificate of Municipal Leadership from AWC.
 She represented East Clark County for 3 years on the Regional Transportation Council board of directors, chairing that board in 2010.